 A $200K BASE WAS ALSO LANDED BY AN MBA IN INVESTMENT MANAGEMENT

-Overall, the highest median salaries at Booth were paid by the consulting industry: $135,000.
+Overall, the highest median salaries at Booth in 2013 were paid by the consulting industry: $135,000.
 Consulting claimed nearly a third of the entire class, 30.7%, a few percentage points lower than the 35.0% of Booth grads who went into financial services.
 Though the median salary in finance was significantly lower than consulting at $100,000 a year, some of the biggest individual paychecks went to MBAs who landed jobs in the sector.

 Besides the $250K in private equity, Booth reported that another grad who went into investment management–a category defined by Booth to include hedge funds–had a starting salary of $200,000.
 A Boothie who went into venture capital landed base salary of $148,000.
 The third highest reported salary was in healthcare–a category that includes biotech: $180,000.
 Usually, such high sums are awarded to graduates with the kind of pre-MBA work experience that makes them especially valuable to an employer.

 MCKINSEY HIRED 41 BOOTH MBAS THIS YEAR, MORE THAN ANY OTHER EMPLOYER